dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 Section 2.
 Introduction to Web World
 =====================

 ### 2.1.
 How does the web work?

 #### The Internet
-  Massive networks of millions of computers all over the world that use to share and transmit information trough following protocols/mediums
+Massive networks of millions of computers all over the world that use to share and transmit information through the following protocols/mediums:
 - Email
 - Sms messaging
 - Application data